FlowShift/Flow/README.md

-This is the source code to the [Whirled] online virtual world platform.
+Flow is adapted from the [Whirled] project.
+[Source]

+See the license for the Whirled project for disclaimers of liability with regard to this code..

 ## Abandon hope all ye who enter here